 Your computer was shipped from the factory with either a FAT16 or FAT32 primary partition.
-The IBM Product Recovery CD for Windows NT Workstation will work correctly only if your primary partition is FAT16.
-The IBM Product Recovery CD for Windows 98 will work correctly only if your primary partition is FAT16 or FAT32.
+The IBM Product Recovery CDs for Windows NT Workstation will work correctly only if your primary partition is FAT16.
 If your primary partition is not set correctly, you will see a message about an invalid partition that needs to be repartitioned with the FDISK command.